Mayurwagh98/React-tutorial/Readme.md

 `useEffect(() => {logic}, [value])`

-This callback will get triggered, for the first time when the component mounts, and then everytime when the value inside the array of dependency changes.
+This callback will get triggered, for the first time when the component mounts, and then everytime when the value inside the array of dependency changes `(array dependency is nothing but the array which we passed in the above useEffect ([value]))`.

 `Side-Effect` - things which we can't control or which are un-predictable